dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 newline _inside_ the `<a>` start tag since that's the only location it can add insignificant whitespace.
 Same for the `</a>` and the following `and`.

-Prettier also has a `css` option which tells it to "Respect the default value of CSS `display` property."
+Prettier also has an `--html-whitespace-sensitivity css` option which tells it to "Respect the default value of CSS `display` property."
 Hopefully after reading this post you should know what that means!
-Given a `<div>` tag it can format with the `ignore` behavior because leading and trailing whitespace aren't significant in block rendering contexts.
-`<span>` tags will use `strict` behavior because the leading and trailing whitespace _is_ significant.
+Given a `<div>` tag it can format with the `ignore` behavior because leading and trailing whitespace aren't significant in block rendering contexts. `<span>` tags will use `strict` behavior because the leading and trailing whitespace _is_ significant.
 This makes a lot of sense as a useful middle ground between `ignore` and `strict`.

 But after reading this post you should also know that's not entirely accurate and breaks if you do `div { display: inline; }`.
 Prettier doesn't know anything